sanchez619/dream_mansion/README.md

 ## **Credits**

-- "Kimetsu no Yaiba" serves as the biggest inspration for the
+- "Kimetsu no Yaiba" serves as the biggest inspration for the setting of the program.
 - The title screen logo was created with the help from "patorjk.com".
 - The insight into Japanese samurai culture was provided by Heiko Bittmann, both in person and via his book "Samuari und Schwert"
 - As starting point for programming a text-based game, I consulted the following two videos:
 "Simple Python Project | Text-Based Adventure Game: Time Unraveled" by Comp Sci Central "How To Code A Python Text-Based Adventure Game In 11 Minutes | Programming Tutorial For Beginners" by Shaun Halverson

-Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly